wpeverest/everest-forms/.github/CONTRIBUTING.md

 **General usage and development questions**
 - WordPress.org Forums: https://wordpress.org/support/plugin/everest-forms

+## Code of conduct

+Everest Forms has adopted a Code of Conduct that we expect project participants to adhere to.
+Please read [the full text](.github/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## Coding Guidelines

 - **Ensure you stick to the [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/)**